webr3/js3/README.md

 That's just my prefered syntax for these things though, there's no limits, any javascript is also RDF:

-    me.name = "Nathan".l('en');           // you can use the . notation to get or set (nothings different, honest, it's still just a String) me.gender = "male";                   // see, yes that'll resolve to foaf:gender to http://xmlns.com/foaf/0.1/gender if(me.age > 18) return true;          // it's all native values, just use like normal!
+    me.name = "Nathan".l('en');           // you can use the . notation to get or set (nothings different, honest) me.gender = "male";                   // .gender will resolve to foaf:gender to http://xmlns.com/foaf/0.1/gender
+    if(me.age > 18) return true;          // it's all native values, just use like normal!